-Via an outside contractor, the U.S. Fish and Wildlife Service (Service) will request peer review from three or more independent experts.
-To further enhance the objectivity of the review, the Science Applications program, rather than the Ecological Services program, will serve as the point-of-contact for the contract.
-The Contractor will consider the following criteria when selecting reviewers:
+The U.S. Fish and Wildlife Service (Service) will request peer review from three or more independent experts.
+To enhance the objectivity of the review, the Science Applications program, rather than the Ecological Services program, will serve as the point-of-contact for the peer reviewers.
+In 2020, the Service used a contractor to conduct peer review on a previous version of the SSA.
+The contractor selected 5 peer reviewers.
+Science Applications will request reviews from these same peer reviewers because this is an updated analysis, and the bulk of the document is unchanged.
+During the initial peer review process, the Contractor considered the following criteria when selecting reviewers: